fsm6wv/HW1workaround/README.md

 * Tested with several csv files
 * Formatted output for part 2
 * Changed the functions, so they look for index of state and population column and iterate based on index
-* Created method to read Excel file and handled wether a file is excel or csv
+* Created method to read Excel file and handled whether a file is excel or csv

 ### [Christina Yang]

-* Wrote JUnit tests in JeffersonApportionmentTest and DataReadingTest class
+* Wrote the JUnit tests in JeffersonApportionmentTest and DataReadingTest class
-* Tested with csv file using resources folder in IntelliJ
+* Helped write error messages for certain edge cases
-* Tested with csv files using command line
+* Tested with csv and excel files using resources folder in IntelliJ

 ## Issues
 List any known issues (bugs, incorrect behavior, etc.) at the time of submission.
-Its perfect
+It's perfect